-PROXY STATEMENT FOR ANNUAL MEETING OF SHAREHOLDERS MAY 21, 2020
+PROXY STATEMENT FOR ANNUAL MEETING OF SHAREHOLDERS MAY 23, 2022

-This Proxy Statement and the form of proxy are furnished to the shareholders of Astronics Corporation, a New York corporation ("Astronics" or the "Company"), in connection with the solicitation of proxies by the Board of Directors of the Company for use at the Annual Meeting of Shareholders (the "Annual Meeting") to be held on Thursday, May 21, 2020, at Astronics Connectivity Systems & Certification Corp. located at 804 S. Northpoint Blvd., Waukegan, Illinois 60085 USA at 10:00 a.m.
-Central Time and at any adjournment thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
-In addition to solicitation by mail, to the extent necessary to ensure sufficient representation at the Annual Meeting, solicitations may be made by personal interview, telecommunication by officers and other regular employees of the Company.
+This Proxy Statement and the form of proxy are furnished to the shareholders of Astronics Corporation, a New York corporation ("Astronics" or the "Company"), in connection with the solicitation of proxies by the Board of Directors of the Company for use at the Annual Meeting of Shareholders (the "Annual Meeting") to be held on Monday, May 23, 2022, at Astronics Luminescent Systems, Inc. at 4 Lucent Drive, Lebanon, New Hampshire 03766, USA at 10:00 a.m.
+Eastern Time and at any adjournment thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
+In addition to solicitation by mail, to the extent necessary to ensure sufficient representation at the Annual Meeting, solicitations may be made by personal interview or telecommunication by officers and other regular employees of the Company.
 The cost of this proxy solicitation will be borne by the Company.
-It is contemplated that the Notice Regarding the Availability of Proxy Materials will be first sent to shareholders on or about April 7, 2020.
+It is contemplated that the Notice Regarding the Availability of Proxy Materials will be first sent to shareholders on or about April 11, 2022.

 If the proxy is properly executed and returned, and the shareholder specifies a choice on the proxy, the shares represented thereby will be voted (or withheld from voting) in accordance with the instructions contained therein.
-If the proxy is executed and returned but no specification is made, the proxy will be voted (i) FOR the election of each of the nominees for director listed below, (ii) FOR the proposal to ratify the appointment of the independent registered public accounting firm, and (iii) FOR the approval of the compensation of the Company's named executive officers as disclosed in the Compensation Discussion and Analysis, the compensation tables and the related disclosures as contained elsewhere in this proxy statement.
+If the proxy is executed and returned but no specification is made, the proxy will be voted (i) FOR the election of each of the nominees for director listed below, and (ii) FOR the proposal to ratify the appointment of the independent registered public accounting firm.
 The Board of Directors of the Company knows of no business that will be presented for consideration at the Annual Meeting other than the matters described in this proxy statement.
 If any other matters are properly presented at the Annual Meeting, the proxy holders will vote the proxies in accordance with their judgment.